icco/pseudoweb/_posts/2010-02-11-learning-processing.js.md

 After a little searching, my team member Reed stumbled across Processing.js.
 This little javascript framework lets you do all kinds of fun HTML5 canvas stuff in a nice abstract way.
+Before I walk you through it, I figured I would dump a bunch of it in front of you.

-{% highlight js %}
+{% highlight js linenos %}
    <script type="application/processing">
       Line[] lines;
       int count, radius, offsetx, offsety;